Glenmorgan, Queensland: Geography

 Apart from the national park, the predominant land use is grazing on native vegetation, along with some crop growing.

-Climate

-The Glenmorgan region has hot summers and warm winters.

 History

-The township derived its name from the Glenmorgan railway station used to honour Godfrey Morgan, a member of the Queensland Legislative Assembly (1909–1938), grazier, journalist, and Secretary for Railways 1929-32.
+The township derived its name from the Glenmorgan railway station used to honour Godfrey Morgan, a member of the Queensland Legislative Assembly (1909–1938), grazier, journalist, and Secretary for Railways 1929–32.
 The local street names, have been named after members of Godfrey Morgan's family.
 The area was formerly known as either Cobblegum Creek or Cobblegun Creek.

 The Glenmorgan railway station on the Glenmorgan railway line opened on 12 December 1931.

 Glenmorgan State School opened on 11 July 1933.

 Glenmorgan Post Office opened on 1 November 1933 and closed by 1994.

 On 15 October 1955 St Andrew's Presbyterian Church was opened and dedicated by Reverend Robert Bruce McIntyre, the Moderator of Presbytery of Toowoomba.
 It subsequently became Glenmorgan Community Church and is used for services of a number of denominations.

-At the 2006 census, Glenmorgan and the surrounding area had a population of 86.

 In 2008 the town won the Queensland Bush Spirit Award.